 Permissions required for the Tableau Server administrator page are role based.
 The roles are generated and managed by Tableau Server.

-- Tableau Server Configuration Utility: This is the primary utility for server-wide configurations.
-The configurations made with this utility are rarely revisted after initial configuration.
-For example: SSL, subscriptions, data caching, service account, SMTP alerting, user authentication, and single-sign on configuration are all performed with the utility.
-You must use an account with local server administrator permissions to run the Tableau Server Configuration Utility.
+- tsm Command Line Reference - This is the primary interface for server-wide configurations.
+The configurations made with TSM CLI are rarely revisited after initial configuration.
+For example: SSL, subscriptions, data caching, service account, SMTP alerting, user authentication, and single-sign on configuration are all performed with TSM CLI.

-- tabcmd: You can use the tabcmd command-line utility on a Windows computer to create scripts to automate administrative tasks on your Tableau Server site.
+- tabcmd: You can use the tabcmd command-line utility on a Windows or Linux computer to create scripts to automate administrative tasks on your Tableau Server sites.
 For example, use tabcmd for creating or deleting users, projects, and groups.

 - REST API: With the Tableau Server REST API you can manage and change Tableau Server resources programmatically, via HTTP.
 The API gives you simple access to the functionality behind the data sources, projects, workbooks, site users, and sites on a Tableau server.
 You can use this access to create your own custom applications or to script interactions with Tableau Server resources.